-The volume and proportion of total employment in businesses with 100-249 employees has grown, whilst the proportion employed by large firms (250+ employees) has decreased.
+The volume and proportion of total employment in businesses with 100-249 employees has grown, whilst the number employed by large firms (250+ employees) has decreased.

-The volume and share of Life Sciences employees working in firms with 100-249 employees has grown significantly between 2015 and 2020 (56% of the Arc's employment growth) - Increasing its proportion of total Arc employment from 19% to 27%.
+The volume and share of Life Sciences employees working in firms with 100-249 employees has grown significantly between 2015 and 2020 (90% of the Arc's employment growth) - Increasing its proportion of total Arc employment from 19% to 28%.
 A similar, but less pronounced trend is observed in businesses with 20-49 employees.

-The proportion and share of Life Sciences employees working in large firms with 250+ employees has decreased quite significantly, which appears to be a gradual trend - although, material decreases were observed in 2017 and 2020.
-This decrease reduced this business range's share of Arc employment falling from 49% to 41%.
+The volume and share of Life Sciences employees working in large firms with 250+ employees has decreased quite significantly, which appears to be a gradual trend - although, material decreases were observed in 2017 and 2020.
+This decrease reduced this business range's share of Arc employment falling from 51% to 40%.